-- Classify and explain the various roles that planners play in the public and private sectors, and within specializations. - Interpret the various styles of planning and planners' interaction with other participants in the development of cities and regions. - Develop your own perspective on planning theory. - Identify, analyze, and critique the justifications for planning and the influence of critical periods in planning history on contemporary planning practice. - Strengthen critical thinking skills that will be important in professional practice. - Strengthen presentation and verbal communication skills that will be important in professional practice. - Strengthen evaluation and argumentation skills that will be important in professional practice. - Strengthen written communication skills that will be important in professional practice.
+- Classify and explain the various roles that planners play in the public and private sectors, and within specializations. - Interpret the various styles of planning and planners' interactions with other participants in the development of cities and regions. - Develop your own perspective on planning theory. - Identify, analyze, and critique the justifications for planning and the influence of critical periods in planning history on contemporary planning practice. - Strengthen - critical thinking skills, - presentation and verbal communication skills, - evaluation and argumentation skills, and - written communication skills that will be important in professional practice. - Explore "key issues in equity, diversity, and social justice that emphasize planners' role in expanding choice and opportunity for all persons, plan for the needs of the disadvantaged, reduce inequities through critical examination of past and current systems and disparities, and promote racial and economic integration" (PAB, 2017, p.
+11).

-HOW THIS COURSE RELATES TO THE STUDENT LEARNING OUTCOMES IN THE DEPARTMENT OF URBAN AND REGIONAL PLANNING: This course will allow students to demonstrate their understanding of human settlement, contemporary practice, organizational/ institutional structures, and policies and processes relevant to the profession of planning.
+HOW THIS COURSE RELATES TO THE STUDENT LEARNING OUTCOMES IN THE DEPARTMENT OF URBAN AND REGIONAL PLANNING: This course will allow students to demonstrate their understanding of human settlement, contemporary practice, organizational/institutional structures, and policies and processes relevant to the profession of planning.
 Students will demonstrate critical thinking and professional visual, oral, and written communication skills.